<< Click to Display Table of Contents >>

 If you don't have a copy of your license key saved, just re-request your license key from the Evaluation and Licensing window that comes up when you start the program.
 We will send it to you, as long as you have paid in the last 12 months.
 There is no additional charge for this, because as mentioned above, the license is for your organization, not per user or per computer.

-If you are using a paid version of ACCOUNTS and have not paid within the last 12 months, you will need to first pay in order to be eligible for your license key.
-If your support has been expired for 6 months or less, an Annual Renewal payment will be sufficient.
-Otherwise, you will have to make another Initial Purchase payment.
-Full details are on the PRICING/PAYMENT pages on the web site.
+If you are using a paid version of ACCOUNTS and have not paid within the last 12 months, you will need to first pay the Annual Fee in order to be eligible for your license key.

 Instead of using regular backups, that were created with Backup/Restore ⇒ Backup Database, you may instead have a backup created with Backup/Restore ⇒ Email Backup.
 You then restore it with the second option on the initial Startup Options window, or after your initial setup as a new user, by using the Backup/Restore ⇒ Restore Emailed Backup menu option.